 ““Who then is the faithful and wise servant, whom his master has set over his household, to give them their food at the proper time?
 Blessed is that servant whom his master will find so doing when he comes.
 Matthew 24:45-46 ESV

-It’s even more acute when we are constantly told by voices on the right and the left that this is THE MOST CONSEQUENTIAL ELECTION OF OUR LIFETIME.
+Also, today is an Election Day in the US.
+And even though it is a midterm this year, there are still voices on the right and the left that this is THE MOST CONSEQUENTIAL ELECTION OF OUR LIFETIME.
 And it may be so.
 But so was the last one.
 And the one before that.
 And the next one will be also.

 I don’t mean to make light of it.
 I know Christ will return some day, and I believe it will be soon.
 I believe the conditions are right and that all the boxes have been checked for what God’s Word says to be watching for.
 But I also take Jesus seriously when He says, in verse 36, “But concerning that day and hour no one knows, not even the angels of heaven, nor the Son, but the Father only.”

 So I’m not going to pretend that the Father has revealed information to me that He hasn’t even revealed to His Son.
 Instead, I’m going to keep doing what the Lord has told me to do.
 I’m going to live a life of consistent integrity.
 I’m going to tell people about Jesus.
 I’m going to follow Paul’s advice to “make it my ambition to lead a quiet life: You should mind your own business and work with your hands, just as we told you, so that your daily life may win the respect of outsiders and so that you will not be dependent on anybody” (1 Thessalonians 4:11-12),